aws/aws-sdk-ruby/UPGRADING.md

 # Upgrade Notes

+## `aws-sdk-core` - v2.3.0

+* We have replaced the previous `endpoints.json` document that shipped with the `aws-sdk-core` gem.
+The old file defined mapping heuristic for constructing regionalized endpoints for services.
+The new document defines explicit regions and services within partitions.

+  The old and new document and interfaces were private implementation details and were not documented.
+Any usage of the old document or classes would be broken in a 2.3.0 update.
+Normal SDK usage should be completely unaffected by the update.
+This upgrading note exists only as a warning to users who were reaching into the internals.

 ## `aws-sdk-core` - v2.2.0

 * We are moving the `Aws::S3::Client` class to use Signature Version 4 by